maiatoday/KotlinFlashKards-coroutines/Coroutines/Error handling/4/task.md

 Question:

-**Where is a the exception caught if a coroutine started with launch throws an exception?**
+**Where is the exception caught if a coroutine started with launch throws an exception?**

 <div class="hint">
-  The parent of the coroutine.
-Wrapping the launch call with try catch will catch the exception.
+  Look at the code in the sample.
+Remove the exception handler and see where the exception is caught.
 </div>